A.P. Green Industries

 A History of A.P.
-Green
+Green and Asbestos Use

-Because the two companies made similar products and commanded such a big share of the market, the merger raised a red flag for the Federal Trade Commission over a concern that they were violating antitrust laws.
+- Because the two companies made similar products and commanded such a big share of the market, the merger raised a red flag for the Federal Trade Commission over a concern that they were violating antitrust laws.
 The merged companies then agreed to sell off a division to RHI Refractories America.

 A.P.
 Green no longer exists as an independent company but is a part of ANH and still manufactures refractory products.
-At the same time that the new company formed, A.P.
+At the same time that the new company was formed, A.P.
 Green was forced to file bankruptcy and reorganize due to the high volume of asbestos lawsuits filed against the company.[3]

-Hwo Did A.P.
+How Did A.P.
 Green Use Asbestos?

 Asbestos has historically been valued for its ability to insulate against heat, resist fire, and strengthen materials.
 These are qualities that made asbestos perfect for manufacturing fireproof bricks and other refractory materials.

-By using asbestos, these products could be used in facilities reaching extremely high temperatures, allowing them to resist breaking while simultaneously protecting against heat loss and fire.
+Using asbestos, these products could be used in facilities reaching extremely high temperatures, allowing them to resist breaking while simultaneously protecting against heat loss and fire.
 Unfortunately, asbestos was used for decades in refractory products before experts finally uncovered the health risks of asbestos.[4]

 From the 1940s through the 1970s, A.P.
 Green used asbestos in many of its products.
 These products included: